emersonlebleu/DiffExpress.viz/README.md

 ## Summary
-A basic volcano plot for RNAseq data.
+A basic volcano plot for DEseq2 data.

 ## Structure
 - App